bunu23/DesignPattern/README.md

 # Builder Pattern

-Builds a complex object using step by step approach.
+- Builds a complex object using step by step approach.
 This pattern is helpful while creating objects with many different parameters.

-If we want Expressive code and Immutable class
+- If we want Expressive code and Immutable class
-solution: Bulilder pattern
+  - solution: Bulilder pattern

 # Facade Pattern

 The facade pattern provides a unified interface to a complex set of classes.
 It hides the complexity from the clients.

+# Factory Pattern

+A factory creates objects

+- Encapsulation of the logic to create objects

+# Strategy Pattern

+The strategy pattern extracts algorithms (strategies) from a certain class (context class) and makes a different class for every single algorithm.
+This gives the following advantages

+- We can easily add new algorithms without changing the context class
+- The strategies are better reusable